project-n-oss/sidekick/integration_tests/README.md

 You need to create two buckets for the tests:
 - A bucket that will be crunched by bolt
 - A "failover" bucket that will not be touched by bolt, this will force sidekick to failover back to aws calls.
+- A "failover" bucket in a different region, this is usefull to make sure aws failover works in different regions.

 :warning: Make sure you select the same region as the one your cluster is running in.